Bovans Browns Chickens An Excellent Egg Layers

 Collect eggs daily to ensure they stay clean and fresh.
 Handle them gently to avoid cracking or damaging the shells.
 Store eggs in a cool, dry place or refrigerate them to maintain their quality.

-Some other varieties of Bovans Browns will also make your backyard or flock more beautiful than now.
+Some other varieties of Bovans Browns will also make your backyard or flock more beautiful than it is now.

 Bovans Goldline: